mbaumer/us_hep_funding/docs/_states/AK.md

 # AK -- Sen. Lisa Murkowski (R) and  Sen. Dan Sullivan (R)
 ## Committees
+Lisa Murkowski is the #9 Republican on the Senate Energy Subcommittee on Energy

 Lisa Murkowski is the #3 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

 Lisa Murkowski is the #6 Republican on the Senate Committee on Appropriations